Dr. C. Brad Faught

-Areas of Specialization: 19th century British political, religious and imperial history.
+Areas of Specialization: 19th century British imperial, political, military and religious history.

 Dr. Faught teaches British, European, African, and Indian history.
 Prior to coming to Tyndale he taught at Mount Allison University and the University of Toronto.
-He is the author of five books: The Oxford Movement: A Thematic History of the Tractarians and Their Times (Penn State University Press, 2003); Gordon: Victorian Hero (Potomac, 2008); The New A-Z of Empire: A Concise Handbook of British Imperial History (I.B.
+He is the author of six books: The Oxford Movement: A Thematic History of the Tractarians and Their Times (Penn State University Press, 2003); Gordon: Victorian Hero (Potomac, 2008); The New A-Z of Empire: A Concise Handbook of British Imperial History (I.B.
 Tauris, 2011); Into Africa: The Imperial Life of Margery Perham (I.B.
-Tauris, 2012); and Clive: Founder of British India (Potomac, forthcoming in 2013); he has also written a number of articles and reviews.
+Tauris, 2012); Clive: Founder of British India (Potomac, 2013); and Kitchener: Hero and Anti-Hero (I.B Tauris, 2016).
+He has also written a number of articles and reviews.
 He is a Fellow of the Royal Historical Society and a Senior Fellow of Massey College, University of Toronto.
 In 2012, Dr. Faught was awarded the Queen Elizabeth II Diamond Jubilee Medal.

 |Into Africa: The Imperial Life of Margery Perham||Book||2011||9781848854901|

 |The New A-Z of Empire: A Concise Handbook of British Imperial History||Book||2011||1845118715|

 |The Oxford Movement: A Thematic History of the Tractarians and Their Times||Book||2004||978-0271023946|